What is gum disease?

 – Visit the dentist every 4-6 months for routine cleanings

 Diet and lifestyle also play a part in exacerbating the accumulation of plaque.
-Avoiding sugary foods, soft drinks and smoking also slows bacterial build-up.
+Avoiding sugary foods, soft drinks and smoking also slow bacterial build-up.

 Is gum disease contagious?